Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Combined loss hyperparameter search

 This schedule ensures that the next-token prediction (NTP) objective becomes increasingly dominant as training nears completion, aligning with the goal for NTP to be the primary objective by the end of the run.
 Concurrently, the weight for the contrastive loss, $w_c$, is determined by a separate schedule:

-Here, $C$ represents a constant scaling factor (0.4 for Phi and Gemma3 and 1.6 for Pixtral).
+Here, $C$ represents a constant scaling factor.
 This formulation for $w_c$ incorporates two dynamic components based on the training progress $p$.
 A cosine decay term, $\cos\left(\frac{\pi}{2} \cdot p\right)$, which smoothly transitions the base weight from $1$ down to $0$.
 A linear ramp-up term, $\min\left(2 \cdot p, 1\right)$, which effectively scales the influence of the cosine term.
 This ramp-up is active during the first half of the training duration, remaining at $1$ for the second half.
 The product of these terms, further scaled by $C$, allows the contrastive loss to have an initial warm-up period and then a gradually diminishing influence as the training increasingly prioritizes the NTP objective towards its conclusion.
-Both prompt tuning and LoRA training was conducted using cosinel schedule.
-For prompt tuning progress was calculated using epochs and for LoRA, progress was calculated using batches.
+Both prompt tuning and LoRA training was conducted using dual cosine schedule.
+Progress for prompt tuning was calculated using epochs; for LoRA, progress was calculated using batches.